PolicyDesk · NDIS policy templates

 How they work in Aura OS

 The PolicyDesk module sits inside Aura OS as a first-class feature.
-Open any of the twelve templates and you see the full policy text, the NDIS Practice Standard reference, the version, the effective date, and the next review date.
+Open any of the 35 templates and you see the full policy text, the NDIS Practice Standard reference, the version, the effective date, and the next review date.
 Edit the body inline; review dates are tracked automatically.
 Nothing about the editing workflow makes you bounce out to Word.

 Drift tracking is the part that distinguishes this from a static template pack.
 When you edit a template, Aura OS records the delta between the Commission-aligned baseline and your edited version.
 The dashboard surfaces an amber banner if a policy has drifted significantly — not to block you (some drift is desirable; auditors expect operators to tailor policies to their own context), but to make sure you're ready to explain the difference if asked.
 See PolicyDesk in product detail.

-Branded PDF download is the second Pro distinguisher.
+Branded PDF download is the second distinguisher.
 Add your organisation name, ABN and logo once in Settings; every PDF export carries them on the cover page along with the version, effective date, last-reviewed date, next-due date, and the Practice Standard citation.
 The PDF design mirrors the rest of the Aura OS PDF system — branded invoice, audit-evidence pack, policy document — so a Commission auditor sees a consistent visual language across everything you produce.

 The economics

-Why these twelve specifically
+Why these policies

-The twelve map across the six compliance pillars.
+The load-bearing twelve shown above map across the six compliance pillars.
 Worker Screening and Staff Training Matrix sit under workforce compliance.
 Incident Management, Restrictive Practices and Reportable Incidents sit under incident handling.
 Participant Rights, Complaints and Consent & Decision Making sit under participant safeguarding.
 Shift Handover, Work Health & Safety, Emergency & Disaster and Infection Control sit under operational governance.
 The broader six-pillar framework explains the structure.

 Operators with state-specific or service-specific additional policy needs (Working with Children Check policies in QLD/NSW, additional clinical-governance documents for providers running clinical components, behaviour-support practitioner policies) add them as custom policies inside PolicyDesk.
-The bundled twelve are the load-bearing set; everything else stacks on top.
+The bundled 35 are the load-bearing set; everything else stacks on top.

 Drift tracking